Michael Socha: Career

 Socha was upgraded from a recurring role to the main cast for the fourth series of Being Human, after the previous main cast, including Tovey, left the show.
 The fourth series started airing in February 2012.

 He also appeared in the music video to the Jake Bugg song "Seen It All" and in the music video to the Lauren Pritchard song "Stuck".

 In 2013, Socha portrayed the Knave of Hearts in Once Upon a Time in Wonderland, a spin-off to the ABC fantasy series Once Upon a Time.
 He also starred in Chris Coghill's film Spike Island, based upon The Stone Roses gig of the same name.
-After Once Upon a Time in Wonderlands cancellation, it was confirmed that Socha would be a main cast member in the fourth season of Once Upon A Time.
+After Once Upon a Time in Wonderlands cancellation, it was confirmed that Socha would be a main cast member in the fourth season of Once Upon a Time.

 He also starred in the film Svengali in which he played a guitarist in a band and in the film Twenty8k in which he played a drug dealer.

-2016 saw Socha take the lead in the E4 series The Aliens and he has starred in two films currently in production (Double Date and a remake of the 1973 film Papillon) with 2017 release dates to be confirmed.
+2016 saw Socha take the lead in the E4 series The Aliens.

-In 2017, Socha played King Richard III in the music video titled 'ill Ray (the king)' by British Indie rock group Kasabian.
+In 2017, Socha starred in Double Date and a remake of the 1973 film Papillon, as well as playing King Richard III in the music video titled 'ill Ray (the king)' by British Indie rock group Kasabian.

-In 2018 he played Bill Twist, the St Helens Town F.C. captain, in the film The Keeper (2018 film), a biographical story of the footballing life of Bert Trautmann.
+In 2018, he played Bill Twist, the St Helens Town F.C. captain, in the film The Keeper, a biographical story of the footballing life of Bert Trautmann.

-In 2019 August, Socha played the main cast in the music videos titled “something about you” - which was written by Elderbrook and Rudimental.
+In August 2019, Socha played the main cast in the music videos titled “something about you” - which was written by Elderbrook and Rudimental.
 In which he played a member of a therapy group, which highlights struggles between males and showing the other side of masculinity to one another.

-In 2021, the BBC announced that Socha had been cast as King David Hartley, leader of the Cragg Vale Coiners, in Shane Meadows' period drama, The Gallows Pole.
+In 2021, the BBC announced that Socha had been cast as "King" David Hartley, leader of the Cragg Vale Coiners, in Shane Meadows' period drama, The Gallows Pole.

 Personal life

-Socha has a son with his then girlfriend, Faye.
-In an interview with the Evening Standard in 2016, Faye was mentioned as his ex-partner and it is not publicly known whether they have reconciled.
+Socha has a son with former partner Faye.
+They split sometime before 2016.